cronkitedata/dataj/content/syllabus.md

 ### Books and software

 You do not need to buy any books or software.
 This site contains or links to all of the reading, viewing, and texts you need.
+We are using We are a [bespoke online textbook](https://cronkitedata.github.io/djtextbook/) I made that puts together and updates a lot of handouts and tutorials I've had scattered around various Canvas sites, Google Drive docs and Github repos.
+It's a work in progress that will be updated throughout the semester as you have questions and ideas.

 The following free software will be used extensively in this class.